JamesSkemp/words/content/post/netscape-to-finally-be-put-out-of-its-misery.md

 +++
-title = "Netscape to finally be put out of its misery" summary = "Netscape will cease to be supported come February 2008, says AOL." draft = false comments = true date = "2007-12-29T12:55:00-06:00"
+title = "Netscape to finally be put out of its misery" description = "Netscape will cease to be supported come February 2008, says AOL." draft = false comments = true date = "2007-12-29T12:55:00-06:00"